Listen to the intro to my upcoming book

 Everyone on the school’s faculty was either an academic or a former business leader, and all were men.
 Most sessions were lectures followed by a question-and-answer period, and a few were reviews of case studies as we sat in small teams.
 There was also a group project component.

 I recall one session in particular where we watched a segment from Henry V, a film starring British actor Kenneth Branaugh.
-Following the clip, the class was taken through the strategy employed by the king on how to win a war, which included a motivational speech in a forest to inspire each soldier’s sacrifice for king and country.
+Following the clip, the class was taken through the strategy employed by the king on how to win a war, which included a map of the battle of Agincourt drawn on a flipchart by the lecturer, and Henry V’s motivational speech in a forest to inspire each soldier’s sacrifice for king and country.
 Branaugh is an exceptional actor, and both the film clip and the session were entertaining, though I struggled to make the connection between what we watched and how this related to leading teams in healthcare settings.

 In another session, we spent a half-day hearing how Jack Welch aligned his leaders to a common purpose through his GE corporate university, one of the first of such academies.
 Apparently, Welch would fly to the Crotonville location just north of New York City in his private helicopter to launch each new program, circling the campus before landing to ensure everyone knew he was arriving.
 Once in the classroom, he would share with the newest crop of high performers his ethos of firing the bottom 10% of the company’s leadership team every year, in a process described by some as ‘rank and yank.’
 This, we were told by our lecturer, was how to create a culture of excellence.

-For those who don’t have the time or money to attend a program, google 'leadership', or leadership tips, leadership blogs, or further, leadership attributes, characteristics or traits.
-Try search terms such as “transformational leadership,” “authentic leadership,” “dynamic leadership” or any other descriptor.
-It is highly likely that hundreds of thousands of results will return.
-Academics, coaches, former CEOs, military veterans, entrepreneurs, HR specialists, psychologists and animal trainers have put fingers to keyboards, and offered advice, methods, frameworks, steps, assessments, solutions and all manner of tips, pointers and guidance - most of it well-intentioned - to counsel everyone from the newly-promoted to the seasoned trailblazers.
+For those who don’t have time or money to attend a program, searching online for the terms leadership, leadership tips, leadership blogs, or leadership attributes, characteristics or traits brings up thousands of results.
+Searches for “transformational leadership,” “authentic leadership,” “compassionate leadership” or any other leadership descriptor bring up even more.
+It is highly likely that all in, hundreds of thousands of results will return.
+Academics, coaches, former CEOs, military veterans, entrepreneurs, celebrities, HR specialists, psychologists, astronauts and animal trainers have put fingers to keyboards, and offered advice, methods, frameworks, steps, assessments, solutions and all manner of tips, pointers and guidance - most of it well intentioned - to counsel everyone from the newly-promoted to the seasoned trailblazers.

-If we are to believe the data collected by Gallup, an American analytics and advisory company based in Washington, D.C., the levels of employee engagement across 142 countries is a paltry 13%, with 63% considered not engaged and the remaining 24% actively disengaged.
+If we look at the data collected by Gallup, an American analytics and advisory company based in Washington, D.C., the levels of employee engagement across 142 countries is a paltry 13%, with 63% considered not engaged and the remaining 24% actively disengaged.

-In a Canadian study, close to three-quarters of respondents stated their work experience impacted their mental health, with even more reporting mental health issues as the primary reason for missing work.
-In the US, 80% of survey respondents say they are stressed about work resulting in lack of sleep, difficulty concentrating, poor coping habits (such as over-eating and drinking alcohol), forgetfulness and decreased contact with friends and family.
+Let's look at a Canadian study: close to three-quarters of respondents stated their work experience impacted their mental health, with even more reporting mental health issues as the primary reason for missing work, and this is before the COVID epidemic.
+In the US, 80% of survey respondents said they are stressed about work resulting in lack of sleep, difficulty concentrating, poor coping habits (such as over-eating and drinking alcohol), forgetfulness and decreased contact with friends and family.

 And finally, a study by the American Psychological Association reported 75% of Americans say their boss is the most stressful part of their workday.
-In this, they are talking about everyone from shift supervisors to CEOs who belittle and freeze out employees, deliver veiled threats, express overt and covert racism, ageism and sexism, behave inconsistently, play favourites, hide in their offices, shielded by gatekeeping administrative staff, and generally act in ways that keep employees on edge, making them spend more time managing up than making a contribution.
+In this, they are talking about everyone from shift supervisors to CEOs who belittle and freeze out employees, deliver veiled threats, express overt and covert racism, ageism and sexism, behave inconsistently, display indifference and apathy, play favourites, perform incompetently, hide in their offices shielded by gate-keeping administrative staff, and generally, act in ways that keep employees on edge, making them spend more time managing up than making a contribution.